nus-cs2030s/2324-s2/docs/10-heap-stack.md

 [^4]: Alternatively, you can think of Java as always using _call by value_.
 It's just that the value of a reference is, in fact, just a reference.

-If we made multiple nested method calls, as we usually do, the stack frames get stacked on top of each other.
+If we make multiple nested method calls, as we usually do, the stack frames get stacked on top of each other.

 __One final note:__ the memory allocated on the stack is deallocated when a method returns.
 The memory allocated on the heap, however, stays there as long as there is a reference to it (either from another object or from a variable in the stack).
 Unlike C or C++, in Java, you do not have to free the memory allocated to objects.
 The JVM runs a _garbage collector_ that checks for unreferenced objects on the heap and cleans up the memory automatically.